+33 (0)4 50 74 16 08

 The Goat Village

-true stars of Lindarets Village!
+The goats, the true stars of Lindarets Village!

-Goat Village and Local Products: Authentic Haute-Savoie
+The Goat Village and Local Products – The Authentic Taste of Haute-Savoie

 By Car

-By Bicycle
+By Bike

 On Foot

-Tips for Your Visit to the Goat Village
+Tips for Visiting the Goat Village

 Don't